alan-turing-institute/data-safe-haven/docs/_checklists/DSPT.md

+---
+layout: page
-# NHS DSPT Security Assessment
+title: NHS DSPT Security Assessment
+---

 Below is the updating list for the NHS DSPT self assessment for Cat.
 3 orgs that the DSH team is hoping to submit by March.
 Please have a look through and give any feedback/ideas/comments as we collect the remaining evidence and decide on outstanding policies.